 The print settings for an Excel spreadsheet are frequently an afterthought for Excel users, as the focus is on ensuring that the data in the worksheet is correct.
 But when it comes time to create a physical copy of the sheet you may discover that there aren’t any gridlines, it’s tough to identify cells on the second page, or the file is being printed on the wrong size of paper.

 There are multiple different sizes of paper that you might use to print a spreadsheet.
 The selected paper size may depend on the size of the sheet you are printed, but there may be some geographic preferences that play into that selection as well.

-In some parts of the world it is common to print on Letter-sized paper but, in other parts, A4 paper size is more prevalent.
-Therefore, if you often work with people in other countries, it’s possible that Excel files you receive from them might be on a different paper size.
+In some parts of the world, it is common to print on Letter-sized paper but, in other parts, A4 paper size is more prevalent.
+Therefore, if you often work with people in other countries, it’s possible that Excel files you receive from them might be on different paper sizes.
 The steps below will show you how to switch to the A4 page size if that is what you require.

 Step 1: Open the spreadsheet in Excel 2013.

 Step 2: Click the Page Layout tab at the top of the window.

 Step 3: Click the Size button, then select the A4 page size from the list.